Shayetet 15: Reorganisation

-In 1958, it was organised into four squadrons Squadron 718 in the Sea of Galilee, Squadron 912 at Eilat Naval Base, Squadron 913 at Ashdod Naval Base and Squadron 914 at Haifa Naval Base.
+In 1958, the Torpedo Fleet was organised into four squadrons: Squadron 718 in the Sea of Galilee, Squadron 912 at Eilat Naval Base, Squadron 913 at Ashdod Naval Base, and Squadron 914 at Haifa Naval Base.

 Voyages to Cyprus and Greece

-The torpedoes made voyages to maintain a presence in the shipping lanes in the Eastern Mediterranean.
-The torpedoes sailed every summer to visit destinations in the Mediterranean.
-In order to maintain and practice long-range activity.
+The Torpedo Fleet made voyages to maintain a presence in the shipping lanes in the Eastern Mediterranean.
+The fleet sailed every summer to visit destinations in the Mediterranean.
+In order to practice long-range activity.
 The main destinations were Cyprus and Crete.